yuzibo/yuzibo.github.io/_posts/2022-10-05-debian-package-manpage.md

 Do this with the txt2man program inside the debian/manpage directory using the following command: txt2man whey.txt > whey.1

+Then need delete head 3 line of .1 files

 obs: download txt2man first.

 4. create a file in the debian directory